ankg/TheFreshmenGuide-WONA/_posts/2015-06-26-earth-sciences.markdown

 The fields of research in the branch can be broadly classified into academic and industrial.
 Academic research deals with the core subjects like metamorphic, igneous petrology, fluid inclusion and geochemistry.
 Industrial research deals with application of seismics, well logs, structural geology, sedimentary petrology and stratigraphy.
-You will, of course spend the rest of your stay at IITR deciphering what the above mentioned jargon means.
+You will, of course, spend the rest of your stay at IITR deciphering what the above mentioned jargon means.

 Geoscientists play a key role in the oil and gas sector.
 With the increasing importance of coding